hooklift/node-libvirt/API.md

 Try to lookup a network based on its UUID.

 #### Parameters:
-An string with the network uuid to lookup.
+A string with the network uuid to lookup.
 #### Return:
 An instance of Network or null plus an exception if some error occurred.